-Darwin's theory of evolution? - Do students expect that researchers of bioenergetics can explain Mitchell's theory of chemiosmotic energy transformation?
+Darwin's theory of evolution? - Do students expect that researchers of bioenergetics can explain

+Mitchell's theory of chemiosmotic energy transformation?

 Mitochondria, mt: (Greek mitos: thread; chondros: granule) are small organelles of eukaryotic cells with a double membrane separating the intermembrane space and the matrix with tubular or disk-shaped cristae.
 Mitochondria are the structural and functional elemental units of cell respiration.
-Mitochondria are the oxygen consuming trochemical generators, where in the process of oxidative phosphorylation the reduction of O2 is electrochemically coupled to conservation of energy in the form of ATP.
-Besides many other components present in mitochondria, these powerhouses of the cell contain the cytochrome system and ATP synthase or alternative oxidases, ion transporters including proton pumps enzymes of the tricarboxylic acid cycle with several dehydrogenases, and fatty acid oxidation.
-Mitochondria maintain their nucleus-independent mtDNA.
-There is a constant crosstalk between these partially independent organelles and the .
+Mitochondria are the oxygen consuming electrochemical generators, where in the process of oxidative phosphorylation the reduction of O2 is electrochemically coupled to conservation of energy in the form of ATP.
+Besides many other components present in mitochondria, these powerhouses of the cell contain the cytochrome system and ATP synthase or alternative oxidases, ion transporters including proton pumps, mitochondrial kinases related to energy transfer pathways, the enzymes of the tricarboxylic acid cycle with several dehydrogenases, and fatty acid oxidation.
+Mitochondria maintain their nucleusindependent mtDNA.
+There is a constant crosstalk between these partially independent organelles and coordinated functions of the cell.
 Most of their proteins are encoded by nuclear DNA, and different cellular signaling pathways, such as Ca2+ and protein kinases, modulate mitochondrial activity and structure.
 In addition, mitochondria interact with each other by fusion and fission all affecting their activity and cell respiration.
 Abbreviation: mt, as generally used in mtDNA.
 Mitochondrion is singular and mitochondria is plural.
 The bioblasts of Richard Altmann (1894) are not only the mitochondria as presently defined, but include symbiotic and free-living bacteria.
 'For the physiologist, mitochondria afforded the first opportunity for an experimental approach to structure-function relationships, in particular those involved in active transport, vectorial metabolism, and metabolic control mechanisms on a subcellular level' (Ernster and Schatz 1981).